joeyates/joeyates.github.io.old/source/_posts/2015-07-25-create-a-mix-task-for-an-elixir-project.markdown

 $ mix help
 ```

-shows which mix tasksi are available and in this newly created project there
+shows which mix tasks are available and in this newly created project there
 are already more than 30.

 Now I create the directory for tasks with